 With this staggering amount of reported cases of mental illness and mental health-related issues - there are bound to be members of this group of Americans that will find it beneficial to explore non-traditional mental health options.

-Non-traditional therapy options include using distance therapy services, like telephone counseling therapy or by logging into subscription-based therapy sites for distance therapy online.
-These new options for getting distance therapy have opened up the opportunity for mental health advocates to take advantage of rewarding phone counseling jobs.
+Non-traditional therapy options include using distance therapy services, like telephone counseling therapy, or by logging into subscription-based therapy sites for distance therapy online.
+These new options for getting distance therapy have opened up mental health advocates' opportunity to take advantage of rewarding phone counseling jobs.

-Today's mental health clients can access licensed professional counselors and therapists in a variety of ways, including by phone and online.
+Today's mental health clients can access licensed professional counselors and therapists in various ways, including by phone and online.

-When mental health clients take part in phone counseling services, both the client and the therapist have the option to dial into a telephone therapy platform and conduct phone counseling sessions.
+When mental health clients take part in phone counseling services, both the client and the therapist can dial into a telephone therapy platform and conduct phone counseling sessions.
 Another option is for the counselor or therapist to place a phone call to the other party and conduct therapy sessions as if they were a regular telephone call.
 Providing telephone therapy is likely one of the most rewarding telephone counseling jobs available today.
-The main difference between getting telephone counseling services vs. in-office therapy is the face-to-face engagement factor that is missing from telephone conversations.
+The main difference between getting telephone counseling services vs. in-office therapy is the face-to-face engagement factor missing from telephone conversations.

-Other than the face-to-face factor, free phone counseling and paid telephone therapy sessions are conducted much like an in-office therapy session as your therapist will talk to you about what brought you in for therapy, how you've been progressing, and other therapeutic questions related to your treatment plan.
-Telephone counseling sessions last for varying durations, typical in-office therapy sessions are conducted by the hour.
+Besides the face-to-face factor, free phone counseling and paid telephone therapy sessions are conducted much like an in-office therapy session as your therapist will talk to you about what brought you in for therapy and how you've been progressing and other therapeutic questions related to your treatment plan.
+Telephone counseling sessions last for varying durations; typical in-office therapy sessions are conducted by the hour.

 If you're not sure how to get started with free phone counseling or telephone therapy services, there are free telephone counseling options that you can try that can help you become acclimated to the world of online therapy.
 Online mental health sites like 7 Cups of Tea offer free online counseling sessions with trained listeners as a measure of support for people seeking life advice and resources for mental health screenings.